 Many of those we see at KneeCare have had several forms of advice or treatment but without resolution of their symptoms.
 A clear diagnosis is vital given that the subtle variations of this condition are treated differently.
 Some tendons require unloading and careful pain monitoring while others can be loaded more heavily in order to gain pain relief.
 Addressing factors that contributed to the condition in the first place is also important in order to prevent the condition recurring down the track.

+Looking for a doctor who specialises in knee pain?
 At KneeCare we have actively engaged in researching the best way of rehabilitating your Achilles tendon condition.
 We have the experience, expertise and facilities to help you recover from this often frustrating and debilitating condition.

 Reid, D., McNair, P.J., Johnson, S., Potts, G., Witvrouw, E. & Mahieu, N. (2011).
 Electromyographic analysis of an eccentric calf muscle exercise in persons with and without Achilles tendinopathy.
 Physical Therapy in Sport.